drewcassidy/blender-apply-parent-inverse/README.md

 ## Installation
 To install, simply clone or copy this repository into your blender `addons` folder and enable it in the preferences like any other plugin.

+## Usage
+This plugin adds a single item called "Apply Parent Inverse" to the Object menu.
+By default, this action is bound to `⇧-⌥-P` (`⇧-alt-P` on windows and linux)